seelio/mongoose-listento/README.md

 * `listenToOnce`: Inversion-of-control version of `once`.
 Tell *this* schema to listen once to an event in another model.
 * `stopListening`: Tell this schema to stop listening to either specific events or to every object it's currently listening to.

+You can pass either the `Model` object, or the `"Model"` name to the methods above and the plugin will automatically use the correct model.
+This allows for more flexible decoupling of models within your code.

 You can emit any custom event from within the schema (or from the model itself by calling `MyModel.schema.emit( ... )`).
 By default, this plugin emits the following events: